“It's the most wonderful time of the year…”

 7. Create a Christmas Drive-Thru Event

 Not up for decorating on your own?
 Invite your tenants to decorate their units, and let them know the winner will receive a prize (say, 6 months free rent).
 Then, promote a holiday display drive-thru event, where families can roll through the grounds and take a look at all the displays.
 You might even have them vote for their favorite to keep things fair.
-And who knows, maybe a local news or radio station will even promote your event to draw more people in.
-This will really keep your facility top-of-mind when locals decide they need a storage unit.
+You can also send the information to your local news or radio stations, which could potentially even promote your self storage holiday event to draw more people in.
+This will really keep your facility top-of-mind when locals decide they need a self storage unit.

 8. Create a Christmas Present Wrapping Station

 You could offer wrapping services to gain foot traffic and earn some extra cash, or you might consider turning a large vacant unit into a “Christmas Present Wrapping Station,” where tenants can bring their presents to wrap them.
 Set up tables, and stock with tape, wrapping paper, ribbons, and bows.
-It’s this “surprise and delight” factor – the idea of offering something unexpected – that will keep your tenants happy.
+It’s this “surprise and delight” factor – the idea of offering something unexpected and a major key to effective self storage marketing – that will keep your tenants happy.
 You may even market it to non-tenants to drive foot traffic and interest in your facility.

 9. Hold a Holiday Decor Swap